basho/basho_docs/content/riak/kv/2.1.4/developing/usage.md

 #### [Custom Extractors](./custom-extractors)

-Details on creating and registering custom extractors with Riak Search.
+Details on creating and registering custom extractors with Riak search.

 [Learn More >>](./custom-extractors)